A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation

 \section{Implementation}

-We now present two specific implementations of a quadrature scheme based upon the formulation of~\eqref{eq:quadscheme}.
+We now present {three} specific implementations of a quadrature scheme based upon the formulation of~\eqref{eq:quadscheme}.

-The first implementation relies on a hexagonal tiling of the domain.
-The underlying structure of the grid allows us to design an angular discretization of $[0,2\pi]$ involving twelve equi-spaced angles.
-The use of the trapezoid rule then leads to a compact finite difference stencil that in practice achieves spectral convergence in the angular parameter $d\theta$.
+{The first two implementations rely on a hexagonal and triangular tiling of the domain, respectively.} The underlying structure of the grid allows us to design an angular discretization of $[0,2\pi]$ involving twelve equi-spaced angles.
+The use of the trapezoid rule then leads to a compact finite difference stencil that in practice achieves spectral {accuracy} in the angular parameter $d\theta$ {(which is held fixed)}.

-The second implementation relies on a simple Cartesian grid combined with Simpson's Rule for quadrature.
+The {third} implementation relies on a simple Cartesian grid combined with Simpson's Rule for quadrature.
 As required by the convergence analysis (Theorem~\ref{thm:monotonicity}-\ref{thm:consistency}), the stencil does grow wider as the grid is refined.
 However, the optimal stencil width is asymptotically narrower than that required by existing monotone schemes, while simultaneously improving the order of the formal consistency error~\cite{FroeseMeshfreeEigs}.